MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## OPTIONAL.
 CNTK UWP Build

+NOTE_NEW

-If you want to build the CNTK Evalaluation Library for UWP you need to follow the additional installation steps described [here](./Setup-UWP-Build-on-Windows.md)
+If you want to build the CNTK Evaluation Library for UWP you need to follow the additional installation steps described [here](./Setup-UWP-Build-on-Windows.md).

 ### CNTK Python environments